SebastianoF/matrix_expmv/README.md

 dA = [a, b, alpha;
       c, d, beta;
-      0, 0, 1]
+      0, 0, 0]

-is the associated matrix.
+is the associated matrix in homogeneous coordinates.
 The exponential map of dA, among other things, solves the ode.

 The matrices of the kind dA can be classifed according to 6 types (called